Transporting a cat to Australia is easier than many countries because you only need an export certificate and no import permits

 Vet Certification

-In order to take your cat with you to Australia, you will need to be sure that you have a MPI export certificate that was signed by an approved veterinarian.
-The certification must be done within 72 hours of your departure date.
-In addition to the vet’s certification you will need to ensure that the vet administers a complete treatment for ticks, fleas, and worms to prevent the transport of unwanted parasites.
-You will need to take the original Certificate signed by the vet with you to the airport on the day of your departure.
+In order to take your cat with you to Australia, you will need to be sure that you have a MPI export certificate that is issued by an MPI listed veterinarian.
+The certification must be issued within 5 days of your cat’s departure date.
+In addition to the vet’s certification, the vet will administer a complete treatment for ticks, fleas, and worms to prevent the transport of unwanted parasites.
+You will need to bring the original Certificate signed by the vet with you to the airport on the day of your departure.
 The vet will do all of these procedures in addition to checking for the microchip and give a statement guaranteeing the pets health.

 Transporting a Cat to Australia